 If your tank is indeed empty or defective, place a cloth over the radiator cap to protect your hand and carefully unscrew it – tipping it away as it opens.
 Pour in your extra coolant (or water) once the unit has cooled sufficiently.
 The majority of cars need a 50/50 coolant/water mix so be sure to only drive a short distance if your mix is unbalanced.

-If your tank isn’t empty or damaged, your overheating issue is likely the result of electrical or mechanical malfunction and you should call an ASE-certified technician ASAP.
+If your tank isn’t empty or damaged, your overheating engine is likely the result of electrical or mechanical malfunction and you should call an ASE-certified technician ASAP.